View All Classic Head Half Eagles 1834-1838

 About This Coin

-The 1835 Classic Head Half Eagle is a United States Gold Half Eagle from the Classic Head Half Eagles 1834-1838 series.
-The obverse features Liberty facing left wearing a fillet or headband inscribed LIBERTY, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM without the motto E PLURIBUS UNUM.
+The 1835 Classic Head Half Eagle is a United States Gold Half Eagle from the Classic Head Half Eagles 1834-1838 series — the second year of the series.
+In 1835, coins were struck at the Philadelphia Mint with a combined mintage of 371,534.
+This ranks 3rd of 5 years by total mintage, at the series median of 371,534.
+The obverse features Liberty facing left wearing a fillet or headband inscribed LIBERTY and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM without the motto E PLURIBUS UNUM.
+Strong production at Philadelphia.
+The lighter coins circulated freely without being melted for export.
+Struck in 89.9% gold, 10.1% copper, weighing 8.36 grams, 22.5 mm in diameter, with a reeded edge.
+Across its variants, estimated values range from $1.4K to $813K depending on mint mark, grade, and strike type.
+A notable auction result reached $823K in PR67+DC grade at Stack's Bowers.
 Designed by William Kneass.
-Struck in 89.9% gold, 10.1% copper, weighing 8.36 grams, 22.5 mm in diameter, with a reeded edge.
-Produced at the Philadelphia Mint.
-Like its Quarter Eagle counterpart, the Classic Head Half Eagle was introduced after the 1834 gold weight reduction.
-The motto removal helped distinguish new-weight coins from older, heavier ones that were being exported for melt.
-A transitional series including the first Charlotte and Dahlonega mint gold coins (1838).
-Short-lived and accessible to type collectors.

 Value Estimates